-Diversity Council Australia Limited (DCA) (the Company) is a reporting entity and an unlisted not-for-profit public company limited by guarantee, incorporated and domiciled in Australia.
-The address of the Company's registered office is Hub Customs House, Level 3 & 4, 31 Alfred Street, Sydney, NSW 2000.
-The financial statements of the Company are as at and for the year ended 31 December 2021.
+Diversity Council Australia Limited (DCA) (the Company) is an unlisted not-for-profit public company limited by guarantee, incorporated and domiciled in Australia.
+The Company is primarily involved in the provision of research, delivery of programs, resources and advice across all diversity dimensions to member organisations.

+The address of the Company's registered office and principal place of business is Hub Customs House, Level 3 & 4, 31 Alfred Street, Sydney, NSW 2000.